United States Armed Forces School of Music

 The Naval School of Music (formerly and still widely known as the U.S. Armed Forces School of Music) is a United States Navy school located at Joint Expeditionary Base Little Creek–Fort Story in Virginia Beach, Virginia.
 The school's mission is to provide specialized musical training to musicians of the Navy and Marine Corps military bands.
 The school does not provide training for musicians of the Air Force or Coast Guard.
 The school no longer provides training to Army musicians, although the Army school is co-located with the Navy school and they share facilities.

 Establishment of the Navy School of Music

-The U.S. Navy School of Music was founded at the Washington Navy Yard by order of the Chief of the Bureau of Navigation on 26 June 1935.
+The U.S. Navy School of Music was founded at the Washington Navy Yard by order of the Chief of the Bureau of Navigation on 26 June 1935 by Lt.
+Charles Bender.
 The school was originally run by the U.S. Navy Band, with members of the Navy Band teaching classes and private lessons in addition to their regular performance duties with the band.
 After the commencement of World War II, these duties were deemed too onerous for the Navy Band personnel and the school was separated from the band and relocated to the Anacostia Naval Receiving Station in Washington, D.C., on 24 April 1942.